hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 ## Grouping Things

 Grouping things can be defined as a mechanism to group elements of a UML model together.
-There is only one grouping thing available −
+There is only one grouping thing available - package.

 ### Package

 Package notation is shown in the following figure and is used to wrap the components of a system.